An Indo-Pacific guided by norms and governed by rules is article of faith for India: Shringla | Business

 ''An Indo-Pacific guided by norms and governed by rules, with freedom of navigation, open connectivity, and respect for the territorial integrity and sovereignty of all states, is an article of faith for India,'' he said.

-There has been growing global concerns among leading powers over China's increasing military assertiveness in the Indo-Pacific region.
+There has been a growing global concern among leading powers over China's increasing military assertiveness in the Indo-Pacific region.

 ''To cite some examples, we are active in networks such as the Quad, with India, the US, Japan and Australia as participants, and the India-Japan-US, India-France-Australia and India-Indonesia-Australia trilateral arrangements offer cases in point,'' he said.